Privacy choices

 No. The CMYK value is approximate.
 Final print color depends on printer, paper, ink, press condition, and ICC profile.

-Can this tool validate arbitrary Display P3 colors?
+Can this tool check authored Display P3 colors?

 Does gamut fit guarantee accessible contrast?